isomerpages/moe-nationaljc/_admissions/JC DSA.md

 <p style="font-size:18px">The Direct School Admission-JC (DSA-JC) is an annual exercise for students seeking admission directly to a Junior College.
 We invite all interested 2024 O-Level graduands to apply to National Junior College.</p>

 <p style="font-size:18px">Students who are successful are guaranteed a place, provided that they meet the eligibility criteria for admission to a JC based on their GCE O-Level results.
 Students admitted under DSA-JC are expected to honour their commitment to the JC.
 They will <b>not</b> be allowed to take part in the Joint Admissions Exercise (JAE) in 2025.
-They will also <b>not</b> be allowed to transfer to another JC after the release of the GCE O-Level results.</p>
+They will also <b>not</b> be allowed to transfer to another JC after the release of the GCE O-Level results.
+They are expected to honour their commitment to the JC and to participate in activities related to the talent selected in, for the duration of the programme admitted to.
+Students who do not fulfil their DSA commitment without valid reason may be required to transfer out to another school.</p>

 <p style="font-size:18px">For 2024, the DSA-JC Exercise will take place from May to September. </p>